History of Marcus Freeman in Timeline

 On December 13, 2016, Marcus Freeman joined the Cincinnati Bearcats football staff as defensive coordinator and linebackers coach.

-In 2016, Marcus Freeman was promoted to co-defensive coordinator for the Purdue Boilermakers.
+In 2016, Marcus Freeman was promoted to co-defensive coordinator at Purdue University.

-In 2018, under Marcus Freeman, Cincinnati's defense led the AAC in rushing defense, scoring defense, and total defense, ranking among the Top-15 in the NCAA FBS in all three categories.
+In 2018, under Marcus Freeman, the Cincinnati Bearcats' defense led the American Athletic Conference (AAC) in rushing defense, scoring defense, and total defense.

-In 2019, the Cincinnati Bearcats, under Marcus Freeman, finished atop the AAC ranks in scoring defense for the second-straight season and ranked among the league's top three in rushing and total defense.
+In 2019, the Cincinnati Bearcats finished atop the AAC ranks in scoring defense for the second-straight season under Marcus Freeman.

 During the 2020 season, Marcus Freeman was a finalist for the Broyles Award and named the 247Sports Defensive Coordinator of the Year.